Books by Debi Bower available on Amazon - shop now

 Beaver Island

-• 5/26-6/24: 8am-6pm, weekends only
+• 5/26-6/24: 8 am-6 pm, weekends only

-• 6/28-9/2: 9am-6pm, weekdays; 8am-6pm, weekends & holidays
+• 6/28-9/2: 9 am-6 pm, weekdays; 8 am-6 pm, weekends & holidays

-Located at the south end of Grand Island the park boasts a wide range of outdoor activities.
+Located at the south end of Grand Island, the park boasts a wide range of outdoor activities.
 Enjoy the park’s 18-hole golf course, swimming and boating facilities, or trail systems.

 Buckhorn Island

-No fees charged.
+No fees are charged.

 Buffalo Harbor

-Fees only for use of boat launch.
+Fees are only for the use of the boat launch.

 De Veaux Woods

-No fees charged.
+No fees are charged.

 Evangola